 top of page

-Our History
+Our Beginnings

 On May 23, 1920, the Free Will Baptist Orphanage (now FWB Children's Home) opens its doors to a group of 4 siblings, bringing into existence a vision four years in the making for the Original Free Will Baptist Convention.
 In 1916, the Convention had appointed a committee to begin a "home for orphans" with no land, property, or funding available.
 The churches that made up the Convention and the newly formed board of trustees had faith that the Lord would provide the means necessary for this undertaking.
 Shortly afterwards Rev. and Mrs. Ben Deans donated 50 acres outside of the farming town of Middlesex, North Carolina.
 In the two years that followed, a large three story building with a full basement was built on the land and numerous donated fruit trees were planted on the property.
 This building would house all the operations of the Home until 1925.